abpframework/abp/docs/en/Road-Map.md

 ## Next Versions

-### v7.3
+### v7.4

-The next version will be 7.3 and planned to release the stable 7.3 version in July, 2023.
-In the version 7.3, we will mostly focus on stabilizing and enhancing existing features, improving the developer experience, as well as adding relatively minor new features.
+The next version will be 7.4 and planned to release the stable 7.4 version in September, 2023.
+In the version 7.4, we will mostly focus on stabilizing and enhancing existing features, improving the developer experience, as well as adding relatively minor new features.

-See the [7.3 milestone](https://github.com/abpframework/abp/milestone/82) for all the issues we've planned to work on.
+See the [7.4 milestone](https://github.com/abpframework/abp/milestone/85) for all the issues we've planned to work on.

 ## Backlog Items